djq/dsuf/class_notes.md

 To read in a `dbf` file you can use the following command:

-	library(foreign) 		# load a library that is installed by default in R setwd('/Users/djq/Dropbox/dusp_viz')		# set your working directory
+	library(foreign) 		# load a library that is installed by default in R setwd('/Users/djq/Dropbox/4.474/')		# set your working directory

+The first shapefile we are using here is a sample of tax-assessors parcels from New York.
+Read in the attribute table:

-	attributeTable <- read.dbf('pathToShapefile/shapefileName.dbf') # note this is to the '.dbf' part of the shapefile.
+	mn <- read.dbf('data/manhattan/mn_small.dbf')  # note this is to the '.dbf' part of the shapefile.
 We are ignoring the spatial information

-The first shapefile we are using here is a sample of tax-assessors parcels from New York.
-Open it in QGIS to examine it, then read in the attribute table:

-	mn <- read.dbf('data/manhattan/mn_small.dbf')
+This shows one huge value on the y-axis.
+Lets remove it (ignoring the underlying reasoning)

+	mn <- subset(mn, mn$BldgArea < 1e7)		# we are overwriting the dataframe 'mn'

+There also several 0 year values - remove them too

+	mn <- subset(mn, mn$YearBuilt != 0)		# '!=' means 'does not equal'

-Trying plotting some values from this table (If you would like more examples using this specific dataset you can follow instrauctions from an IAP class.)
+Trying plotting some values from this table (If you would like more examples using this specific dataset you can follow instructions from an [IAP](https://github.com/djq/dusp_viz/blob/master/urban_data.md) class.)

 ###	Joining more data to a dataframe